Camp Sibert

-Camp Sibert was a U.S. Army chemical weapons training facility in Etowah County, Alabama, and St. Clair County, Alabama, during the World War II era.
-Covering 32,000 acres, it was acquired by the Army in 1942.
-The site has been redeveloped, including with a residential community.
-Concerns over chemical contamination and unexploded ordnance remain.
+Camp Sibert was a U.S. Army chemical weapons training facility in Etowah, and St. Clair Counties, Alabama, during the World War II era.
+Covering 32,000 acres, the land for the camp was acquired by the Army in 1942.
+The site has been redeveloped, including a residential community, but concerns over chemical contamination and unexploded ordnance remain.
+The camp was named for Major General William L. Sibert, first commander of the Army's Chemical Warfare Service, and coincidentally an Etowah County native.

-The camp was commanded by General Haig Shekerjian, an Armenian-American.
+From September 1942 to March 1945, the camp was commanded by Brigadier General Haig Shekerjian, an Armenian-American graduate of the West Point class of 1911.
 Private A. Baligian of the U.S. Army visited Camp Sibert and conducted a brief interview with Shekerjian for the June 16, 1943, issue of Hairenik Weekly (later renamed the Armenian Weekly).